Slye3D/esy-language/docs/03-CLI/00-options.md

 # CLI Options
-Along with specific options that exists for special commands (like: compile,cache,etc..), there are some `Global Options` that you can use in every scope of program.
+Along with specific options that exist for special commands (like compile, cache, etc..), there are some `Global Options` that you can use in every scope of the program.

 Like `--help` option that shows you all possible options and commands.